mritunjaysharma394/vowpal-wiki/Tutorial.md

 This should "just work", at least on Linux and OSX, and plausibly on any Posix platform.
 If it fails, you most likely need to install the boost program options header or library.

-Boost installation for Debian/Linux distributions use the command - "sudo apt-get install libboost-program-options-dev"
+Boost installation for Debian/Linux distributions use the command - "sudo apt-get install libboost-program-options-dev" Boost installation for Mac OSX is a little bit more involved:
+   1) Download the source at http://sourceforge.net/projects/boost/files/boost/1.50.0/
+   2) Execute the shell script with "./bootstrap.sh"
+   3) Next run the command "bjam install"
+   4) You should be good to go

 Next, we test the result.